gperftools/gperftools/README_windows.txt

 --- THE HEAP-PROFILER

-The heap-profiler has had a preliminary port to Windows.
+The heap-profiler has had a preliminary port to Windows but does not build on Windows by default.
 It has not been well tested, and probably does not work at all when Frame Pointer Optimization (FPO) is enabled -- that is, in release mode.
 The other features of perftools, such as the cpu-profiler and leak-checker, have not yet been ported to Windows at all.

 --- WIN64